 - Perform a complete backup of all your WordPress files and database.

 - Search online for any problems or issues that other WordPress users may be experiencing with the new version.
-This includes incompatibilities and conflicts with plugins, themes, and other issues (just search for “WP version 4.1 problems”, then go through some of the results to see what kind of issues and errors users are experiencing).
+This includes incompatibilities and conflicts with plugins, themes, and other issues (search Google for something like “WP version 4.2 Powell problems” or “WordPress v.4.2 Powell errors”, then go through some of the results to see what kind of issues and errors users are experiencing).

 - Once you have done the above, then upgrade to the new version as soon as possible to ensure that your site remains protected against any security vulnerabilities found in previous versions.

 Note: All images shown above were sourced from WP v.
-4.1 release material.
+4.2 release material.

 Need Help With WordPress?